 You can’t know how your emails are viewed by the ISPs or corporate networks unless you’re paying attention to your sender reputation and working to improve it.
 That means you can’t stay ignorant of your sender reputation.

-Improve email deliverability and inbox placement rate both
+Improve email deliverability and email inbox placement rate

-Worldwide, only 79% of emails ever get to the inbox, according to Return Path’s 2015 Deliverability Benchmark Report.
+Worldwide, only 83% of emails ever get to the inbox, according to Return Path’s 2020 Deliverability Benchmark Report.
 That means one out of every five emails does not get to a recipient’s inbox.
 If that number seems low, that might be because email deliverability does not guarantee inbox placement.
-Let me explain…

 You can strive to improve email deliverability (and you should), but that metric only means the emails got past filters at the ISP level and went somewhere.
 However, they might not necessarily go where you want them to go: Those emails can end up in a spam or junk folder, never to be seen by the recipient, and still count as “delivered.”